Huey Lewis: Acting career

 After Lewis's cameo appearance as a teacher in Back to the Future, more substantial roles followed, including Vern Miller in Robert Altman's ensemble feature, Short Cuts, and Ricky Dean in Duets.
 He has performed in occasional television roles as well, including One Tree Hill, The King of Queens and a recurring character on Hot in Cleveland.
 Lewis provides the voice of Bulworth the junkyard dog in the animated series Puppy Dog Pals.

 In 2013, he played himself in a parody of American Psycho with "Weird Al" Yankovic.

 On October 21, 2015, on an episode of Jimmy Kimmel Live, Lewis reprised his role from Back to the Future in a segment where Marty McFly and Doc Brown arrive in the time machine and talk to the host.

 On February 12, 2021, he played himself on an episode of The Blacklist.

 Lawsuit

 In 1985, Lewis sued Ray Parker Jr. over similarities between Parker's theme for the 1984 movie Ghostbusters and Lewis's "I Want a New Drug".
-The case was settled out of court with both parties agreeing to keep the settlement secret.
-In 2001, Parker sued Lewis, alleging that in a Behind the Music episode, Lewis had discussed the settlement in violation of their nondisclosure agreement.
+The case was settled out of court, with the parties agreeing to keep the settlement secret.
+In 2001, Parker sued Lewis, alleging that Lewis had discussed the settlement in a Behind the Music episode in violation of their nondisclosure agreement.

 Personal life

 Lewis lives on a ranch near Stevensville, Montana.
 He considers it his permanent residence.

 He married his manager's secretary, Sidney Conroy, in 1983 in Hawaii.
 They separated six years later.
 They have a daughter and a son.

 In April 2018, Lewis stated that he had hearing loss as a result of Ménière's disease, and canceled all upcoming tour dates.
+He remarked in 2025 that his hearing loss had worsened to the point of total deafness and that a cochlear implant had restored enough hearing for him to hear speech, but that he would likely never be able to hear or perform music again.